 Requirements for the Women’s and Gender Studies Scholarship:

-The Jeanette McVicker Women’s Studies Scholarship was established to recognize and encourage scholarship—and activism informed by scholarly inquiry—in the area of women’s studies.
+The Jeanette McVicker Women’s and Gender Studies Scholarship was established to recognize and encourage scholarship—and activism informed by scholarly inquiry—in the area of Women’s and Gender Studies.
 Award amount: $450.

-- Have taken/are taking WOST 201, Introduction to Women’s Studies, and six additional hours in courses with the women’s studies designation (WOST).
+- Have taken/are taking WGST 201, and six additional hours in courses with the Women’s and Gender Studies designation (WGST).

 - Shows academic promise.
 (Suggested GPA of at least 3.0)

-- Shows potential to improve status of women through scholarship and/or activism.
+- Shows potential to improve status of gender and sexual minories through scholarship and/or activism.

-* Declared Women’s Studies minors and majors will be given preference.
+* Declared Women’s and Gender Studies minors and majors will be given preference.

-2. Essay: Respond to the following questions in no more than two typewritten pages:
+2. Cover letter: Respond to the following questions in no more than two typewritten pages:

-- How did you become interested in women’s studies and why are you interested?
+- How did you become interested in women’s and gender studies and why are you interested?

-- How do you see yourself and others benefiting from your work in women’s studies during your college career?
+- How do you see yourself and others benefiting from your work in women’s and gender studies during your college career?

 - What are your goals for the future, and how do they reflect your commitment to elevating the status of women?

 - Tell us why you should receive this award and how you would benefit from it.
 Include any factors about your life situation (financial or otherwise) that you would like the committee to consider.

 3. Two Letters of Recommendation: At least one should be from a faculty member.
 The second could be from a professional staff member at SUNY Fredonia or a pertinent supervisor.
 Be sure that letters speak to your qualifications for this scholarship in women’s and gender studies.
 Please have the letters signed across the seal in envelopes, and returned to you to be turned in with your complete application.

 4. Transcript: An unofficial copy from the registrar’s office will suffice.